PaulsGitHubs/Website-Analytics-with-Flask-with-PostgreSQL-database-integration-SQLAlchemy/README.md

-# Website Analytics with Flask
+# Website Analytics with Flask with PostgreSQL database integration & SQLAlchemy

 This repository contains a simple website analytics system implemented in Flask and JavaScript.
 It allows you to track user visits to your website and gather basic information about your users, including: